-- 1. This Guidance Note for Remote Hearing for the Court of Appeal of Vanuatu is an addition to the Court Arrangement protocols, the Chief Justice has issued in 2020 due to Covid-19. - 2.
-Because of the Covid-19 pandemic, two (2) Overseas Panel Members of the Vanuatu Court of Appeal Judges and any locally temporary admitted foreign counsel could not participate in the session as they normally do due to the closing of International Borders in Vanuatu and in their own respective countries (Australia and New Zealand or any other country). - 3.
+- This Guidance Note for Remote Hearing for the Court of Appeal of Vanuatu is an additional part to the Court Arrangements, the Chief Justice has issued on 9th of April 2020. - 2.
+Because of the Covid-19 pandemic, two (2) Oversees Panel Members of the Vanuatu Court of Appeal Judges could not participate in the May 2020 session as they normally do due to the closing of International Borders in Vanuatu and in their own respective countries (Australia and New Zealand). - 3.
 The unprecedented challenge to the operation of the court in the current Covid-19 pandemic, with serious public health concerns, does not allow the court to operate in the usual manner.
 This requires the use of alternative modes of hearing so as to maximize the continued and safe operation of the justice system while maintaining social distancing and reducing the risk of Covid-19 spreading in the community as far as possible.
 It is of paramount importance that justice is duly administered continuously and effectively without compromising public health and safety.